post featured image

 5. Then, return to standing and curl the dumbbells up towards your shoulders.
 Maintain a hammer curl grip (palms facing in towards each other) for the bicep curl.

 6. Repeat this pattern, adding on a row and a curl each time you do the movement.
-So start with 1 row, 1 curl, then 2 rows, 2 curls, and so on.
+So start with one row, one curl, then two rows, two curls, and so on.

 Targets: Legs, glutes, quads and core.

-How to do 2-Pulse Squat + Loaded Squat Walk:
+How To Do A 2-Pulse Squat And Loaded Squat Walk

 1. Start by placing both dumbbells on the mat, stacked vertically on top of one another.